astrohart/MFR/MFR.Operations.Constants/README.md

 The "active" solution is defined as that which exists as a `.sln` file in the starting (root) folder.

+<a name='F-MFR-Operations-Constants-OperationType-CommitPendingChanges'></a>
+### CommitPendingChanges `constants`

+##### Summary

+Commits the user's existing pending changes to the user's local Git repository (if one is present in the starting folder) prior to the commencement of operation processing.

+<a name='F-MFR-Operations-Constants-OperationType-CommitResultsToGit'></a>
+### CommitResultsToGit `constants`

+##### Summary

+Commits the results of the processing of operations to the user's local Git repository (if one is present in the starting folder) prior to the commencement of operations.

 <a name='F-MFR-Operations-Constants-OperationType-FindVisualStudio'></a>
 ### FindVisualStudio `constants`